juanea7/xacc_school2022/README.md

 source ~/aws-fpga/vitis_runtime_setup.sh
 ```

+If you see `No device found` error, running the previous commands most likely will solve it.

 ## PYNQ setup environment

 Before launching the Jupyter lab to use PYNQ, you have to setup the environment.
 In a new terminal run: